 8. What have you been able to achieve since using our product or service?

-Whether your product or service helped the customer generate more leads or revenue, to save time, to achieve goals, or to hire more personnel, they're all good things.
+Whether your product or service helped the customer generate more leads, increase revenue, save time, achieve goals, or hire more personnel, they're all good things.
 Prospective customers will want to get those results, too.
 Including this question demonstrates how your business will foster long-term customer success.

 9. What has exceeded your expectations since working with us?

-Sometimes, business is cut and dry, but it's always a smart idea to try to surprise and delight your customers so that they won't stop talking about it in their recommendations.
+Sometimes, business is cut and dry, but it's always a smart idea to surprise and delight your customers so they'll keep talking about it in their recommendations.
 Customers will remember the times that your business provided above-and-beyond customer service, and leads will want to hear about these stories, too.
 It's a lot easier to show how great your service is when highlighting individual moments of excellence.

 10. What's the main reason you recommend our product or service?

 What's the bottom line when it comes to deciding to purchase from you or not?
 This answer will lay it all out.
 After all, leads are looking for honesty, and this question encourages customers to provide a candid recommendation for your business.

 11. What about our business surprised you the most?